 Natissia has more than 27 years of service with the University of Missouri-St. Louis and serves as Vice Provost for Access, Academic Support, and Workforce Integration.
-She earned her Bachelor of Arts in Mass Communication from Southeast Missouri State University and dual master degrees in Secondary School Education-Adult Education and Counseling from UMSL.
-Small obtained her doctorate in Educational Policy and Leadership from UMSL as well.
-Small’s campus responsibilities includes oversight for holistic college access initiatives, academic support services, tutoring, and workforce integration initiatives to support student success.
-She implemented and provides leadership for UMSL's Student Academic Support Services unit which houses the departments of Precollegiate Student Services (Bridge Program), Multicultural Student Support Services, Student Enrichment and Achievement, University Tutoring Center, TRIO Student Support Services and leads our campus workforce integration initiatives.
-She holds more than 25 years of higher education experience.
+She earned her Bachelor of Arts degree in Mass Communication from Southeast Missouri State University and dual master's degrees in Secondary School Education-Adult Education and Counseling from UMSL.
+She obtained her doctorate in Educational Policy and Leadership from UMSL.
+Her campus responsibilities include college access initiatives and programming, academic support, tutoring, unique student population services, mentoring, and cultural enrichment programming.
+She provided the vision, oversight, and leadership for UMSL’s Division of Student Academic Support Services unit which houses the departments of Precollegiate Student Support Services (Bridge Program), Multicultural Student Support Services, Student Enrichment and Achievement, TRIO Student Support Services, Office of Workforce Integration, University Tutoring Center, and the Computer Education & Training Center.

-Small works directly with all constituents to establish strong collaborative partnerships across campus and the St. Louis community to student success through college access, academic support services, and retention initiatives to aid in closing the achievement gap.
+She works directly with all constituents to establish strong collaborative partnerships across campus and the St. Louis community to promote college access, student support services, and retention initiatives to aid in closing the achievement gap.
 As a result, she has led the University in gaining local, state and national recognition serving more than 5,000 students and families in the St. Louis community annually through precollege programming.
 She is committed to creating an inclusive community for all constituents that personifies respect, accountability and acceptance while empowering students to achieve degree completion and lifelong success.

 Under her leadership, the Office of Precollegiate (Bridge) Program have experienced growth and increased community impact throughout St. Louis.
 The Bridge Program serves more than 5,000 students and families in the St. Louis community annually.
 Since 2003, 100 percent of Bridge participants have successfully matriculated to public and private post-secondary institutions.
 Through strong partnerships with local K-12 institutions, community organizations and parents, the Bridge Program provides effective and distinctive precollegiate services.